-To minimize expense and heat loss, the tank should be placed near the collectors and central to points of greatest water demand or adjacent to the existing tank when employed.
-It should be located in a warm spot, away from areas which would subject the drainback reservoir to freezing temperatures.
+To minimize expense and heat loss, the tank should be placed near the collectors and central to points of greatest water demand.
+It should be located in as warm a spot as possible, away from areas which would subject the drainback reservoir to freezing temperatures.
 It should be located with adequate ventilation, with a minimum of 6-8 inches of clearance and with ready access to controls and serviceable parts.

 Provision should be made to prevent water damage in case of leakage.
-A catch pan with a minimum of 3/4" drain line at least 2" in height may be installed and pitched for proper drainage.
-Electrical service of 115-120VAC should be available for the pump/control combo.
+A catch pan with a minimum of 3⁄4" drain line at least 2" in height should be installed and pitched for proper drainage.
+Electrical service of 115-120VAC should be available for the pumps and controller.